kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. topic:: \

- I encourage users to update to version 225, which will be released this week.
-Enhancements in default layout will improve the Browse experience significantly.
+ I encourage users to update to version 225.
+Enhancements in layout will improve the Browse experience significantly.

 Announcements:
+   * I suggest that users delete data GDX information from the database (Model - Manage disc space - database..
+GDX tab).
+The original GDX files will be available in "\Gamssave\" anyway, so they can be imported when needed (Tools - Import GDX Files).
    * We have emailed permanent license keys to "license admins" for all users.
 Let us know if you intend to use Veda2.0 and did not receive a key yet.
    * Installers will be `available on Github <https://github.com/kanors-emr/Veda2.0-Installation>`_ from now on.
-   * Data GDX files that are imported automatically after each run are taking too much space in the database.
-I suggest that users delete data GDX information from the database periodically till we fix this issue (Model - Manage disc space - database..
-GDX tab).
-The original GDX files will be available in "\Gamssave\" anyway, so they can be imported when needed (Tools - Import GDX Files).

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_